KES 100,000 take-home

 Final Monthly Amount

 Review your payslip deductions to match this breakdown.
 Factors like HELB deduction or union dues could lower it further.
-Track changes from tax changes 2024 via Kenya Revenue Authority guidelines.
+Track changes from tax updates for 2026 via Kenya Revenue Authority guidelines.

 For accuracy, verify via KRA iTax or a salary calculator Kenya.
 Download a payslip template to organise your records.
 Adjustments for bonuses or overtime pay tax may apply in real scenarios.